History of Tsinghua University: Early Cultural Revolution

 On June 8, 1966, a task force led by Ye Lin with participation from Chinese President Liu Shaoqi and his wife Wang Guangmei entered Tsinghua University, attacking principal Jiang Nanyu and other cadres as "capitalist roaders", "counterrevolutionary academic authorities", and "cow demons and snake spirits", took over the Tsinghua party committee, and criticized rebellious students.
-Radical students like Peng Dafu from the university's engineering chemistry faculty resisted.
-On June 21, in what has since been called the "June 21st incident", Peng lambasted the task force, claiming that it did not represent the revolution, and demanded to seize power.
-The taskforce criticized Peng, revoked his party credentials, and detained him for 18 days.
-At least 50 people were condemned for being sympathetic to Peng; 500 people were implicated, and several attempted suicides occurred, causing two deaths.
+Radical students like Kuai Dafu from the university's engineering chemistry faculty resisted.
+On June 21, in what has since been called the "June 21st incident", Kuai lambasted the task force, claiming that it did not represent the revolution, and demanded to seize power.
+The taskforce criticized Kuai, revoked his party credentials, and detained him for 18 days.
+At least 50 people were condemned for being sympathetic to Kuai; 500 people were implicated, and several attempted suicides occurred, causing two deaths.
 In July, Mao Zedong returned to Beijing, condemned the task force, supported the radicals, and hinted at disagreements with Liu Shaoqi.
 In late August, several large-character posters condemning Liu were posted in the Tsinghua Garden.
 In October, a large-character poster exclaiming "defeat Liu Shaoqi" was posted in the same garden.

 On December 19, 1966, under commands from the "proletariat headquarters", the "Tsinghua University Jinggangshan Corps", Tsinghua's largest Red Guard organization with defeating Liu Shaoqi as its purpose, was established.
-Peng Dafu became its leader and was nicknamed "commander Peng".
+Kuai Dafu became its leader and was nicknamed "commander Kuai".

 On December 25, commanded by the Cultural Revolution Group, the Tsinghua University Jinggangshan Corps' 5000 members led a protest against President Liu Shaoqi and Deng Xiaoping, spreading the Cultural Revolution into the entirety of Beijing.
-On January 6, 1967, Peng Dafu and others implemented the so-called "strategically seize Wang Guangmei" plan, using the supposed injury of Liu Shaoqi's daughter Liu Pingping as bait to lure wife Wang Guangmei out and detain her.
+On January 6, 1967, Kuai Dafu and others implemented the so-called "strategically seize Wang Guangmei" plan, using the supposed injury of Liu Shaoqi's daughter Liu Pingping as bait to lure wife Wang Guangmei out and detain her.
 On April 10, with the agreement of the "proletariat headquarters", the "Jinggangshan corps" rallied tens of thousands of people for the public denunciation of Wang Guangmei.
 More than 300 radical organizations participated in the event.

 On April 14, 1967, due to internal disputes over major issues in the Cultural Revolution, the Jinggangshan Red Guards split into the "Corps headquarters" and the "414 faction".
 The two parties had rather large-scale disputes over the representatives who were to make up the revolutionary committee.